Robert Brownjohn: Early career

-New York career
+New York City

 In 1951, Brownjohn returned to New York City in order to further his graphic design career.
 Continuing to work freelance for the next five years, he completed projects for a wide variety of clients, including Columbia Records.
 Brownjohn's effusive personality and fondness for jazz music allowed his friendships with Parker and Miles Davis, among others, to blossom as he became a part of the bohemian social scene in the city.
 Brownjohn also became addicted to heroin in earnest during this period.
 He was never to conquer this affliction and it contributed to his untimely death at the age of 44.

 In 1956, Brownjohn married Donna Walters.
 The couple went on to have a daughter, Eliza.
 The following year, Brownjohn formed Brownjohn, Chermayeff & Geismar (BCG) with fellow designers Ivan Chermayeff (a son of Brownjohn's mentor) and Tom Geismar.
 BCG designed for print initially, producing experiments in typographical design as well as taking on commercial projects.
 Amongst the experimental work was the booklet, Watching Words Move, in which words were redesigned to suggest their meaning in graphical as well as literal terms, e.g. "+dd", "-tract" and "sexxx".
 In 1958 BCG won the commission to design the United States' stand at the Brussels World's Fair.
 BCG also counted the Pepsi-Cola Company amongst its largest clients at this time.
 In addition to designing the company magazine, it also created the widely hailed Christmas decorations for Pepsi's New York headquarters.
 During this period, he also taught advanced advertising design as an adjunct professor at Pratt and Cooper Union.

 The end of 1959 saw the end of BCG.
 Brownjohn's drug use had escalated and he moved to London with his family in order, he hoped, to take advantage of the UK's more liberal attitude to drug use.
-Following Brownjohn's departure, the company (known as Chermayeff & Geismar & Haviv today) became known for its seminal corporate identity programs.
+Following Brownjohn's departure, the company, known as Chermayeff & Geismar & Haviv today, became known for its seminal corporate identity programs.

-London career
+Move to London

 As one of the most fêted and socially connected designers from New York, Brownjohn fitted into the Swinging London scene effortlessly.
 He initially worked at the J. Walter Thompson advertising agency before leaving the firm to join McCann Erickson in 1962.
 It was in this year that Donna left Brownjohn, taking daughter Eliza, and moved to Ibiza.

 Brownjohn's career began to shift to working primarily with moving images.
 In 1963, the producers of the James Bond films approached Brownjohn after disagreements with film title designer Maurice Binder.
 Harry Saltzman asked Brownjohn to design the title sequence for the second James Bond film, From Russia with Love.